umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 - `requestContent` - the strongly typed request content, which will be serialized and provided in the request.

 And additional type parameter:

-- `TRequest` - defines the strongly typed representation of the request content.
+- `TRequest` - defines the strongly typed representation of the requested content.

 If you need to work with the raw JSON response, there are equivalent methods for both of these that omit the deserialization step: